8 min read

 Although there isn’t a ton of information available about Google Analytics and its users, we do know approximately how many websites have installed this tool for tracking and collecting data.

-There are about 28.1 million websites currently using Google Analytics, and it’s expected that number will continue to climb in the years to come.
+There are about 14.2 million websites currently using Google Analytics, with 3.2 in the U.S. alone, and it’s expected that number will continue to climb in the years to come.
 That’s because it holds the top spot when it comes to the best web analytics tools.

 2. Over 3.2 Million Websites in the U.S. Have Google Analytics 4 (GA4)